mui/material-ui/docs/src/pages/components/image-list/image-list.md

 ## Image list with titlebars

-This example demonstrates the use of the `ImageListTileBar` to add an overlay to each `ImageListTile`.
+This example demonstrates the use of the `ImageListItemBar` to add an overlay to each `ImageListItem`.
 The overlay can accommodate a `title`, `subtitle` and secondary action - in this example an `IconButton`.

 {{"demo": "pages/components/image-list/TitlebarImageList.js", "hideEditButton": true}}